prcutler/awesome-macropad/README.md

 The workflow is similar to the one explained in detail here for CircuitPython: [Adafruit : Contribute to CircuitPython with Git and GitHub](https://learn.adafruit.com/contribute-to-circuitpython-with-git-and-github/overview).

 ### Contribution Workflow Overview
+You can either add a thread to our [GitHub Discussions](https://github.com/prcutler/awesome-macropad/discussions) or send a pull request to add your MacroPad creation to the awesome-list.

+If you would like to submit a pull request:

 1. Fork [this repository](https://github.com/prcutler/awesome-MacroPad) on GitHub.
 1. Clone the forked repo to your drive.
 1. Add a remote using owner adafruit and the original URL.